designtheory/designtheory.github.io/_posts/2015-04-30-mediator_features .markdown

 But how do computers generate these words?

 Well there are various easy methods for a programmer to create an algorithm that can generate randm words, but they didnt look natural enough for the eye to look like an article.
-The Solution was easy, take an article from an book, jumble them and there you go, you get natural looking senseless paragraph that can be used and yes! thats what they did.
+The Solution was easy, take an article from a book, jumble them and there you go, you get natural looking senseless paragraph that can be used and yes! thats what they did.
 The book they used was written in 45BC by a roman philosopher named Marcus Tullius Cicero.
 He wrote a book called De finibus bonorum et malorum ("On the ends of good and evil").
 Lorem ipsum is derived from parts of his books discourse